Update October 2021. Microsoft finally fixed this issue in Windows 11 👏

 When you use feature “Remove Properties and Personal Information”, it removes last entry, around 012B0 address, but leaves other two untouched.
 Also, notice 0x00 between characters in the second hex dump.
-Most probably it is Unicode version of the author.
+Most probably it is an Unicode version of an author.

 Why I didn’t report this bug to Microsoft?
 I actually did report the same bug for Windows 8 about five years ago, and the fix never came…

 So what can you do to prevent your personal information leakage?
 Maybe stick to the .png format (the default one) which seems to not have this bug.
 Or try to submit a bug to Microsoft.
 Perhaps you will have better luck than me.

 Software used to in the tests – fully patched Windows 10 Pro 64-bit, Version 1803 (OS Build 17134.167).
 Hex Editor used – freeware Febooti HEX Editor.